 Children are the first to suffer in times of war, disasters and poverty.
 At Terre des hommes, our goal is to improve the conditions of the most vulnerable children worldwide.

-Terre des hommes UK (Tdh UK) is a child rights charity promoting the rights of children and their families in over 45 countries worldwide.
+Terre des hommes UK (Tdh UK) is a child rights charity promoting the rights of children and their families in over 40 countries worldwide.
 We were first registered with the Charity Commission in September 2016, reference 1169367, as a Charitable Incorporated Organisation (CIO).
 In our short history, Tdh UK have built on Tdh’s institutional expertise on child rights in the vibrant UK international development space with key stakeholders for advocacy and funding, including UK Department for International Development (DFID) and Comic Relief.

 We are part of the Swiss-based Terre des Hommes family, which is the largest non-governmental organisation (NGO) for children’s aid in Switzerland.
 Terre des hommes (Tdh) is a globally recognised & renowned actor for children’s rights.
 We bring 50 years+ experience implementing health, protection & emergency relief programmes worldwide.
 We engage and provide assistance to over four million children & their families in more than 40 countries annually.